 The values associated with Six Sigma (revealed and/or accented) are the following:

 - A team spirit with a rapprochement of the professions around the same objective.

 - A culture of change with a methodology that allows the individual to be creative (designs the business in a simple and effective way, solves problems by looking for root causes).

-- Communication enhanced by a “vision process” of the company that avoids a compartmentalization of trades.
+- Communication is enhanced by a “vision process” of the company that avoids compartmentalization of trades.